mfthomps/Labtainers/README.md

 ## Release notes

 The standard Labtainers distribution does not include files required for development of new labs.
-For those, run ./update-designer.sh from the labtainer directory.
+For those, run ./update-designer.sh from the labtainer/trunk/setup\_scripts directory.

 The installation script and the update-designer.sh script set environment variables, so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

+June 19, 2018
+- Retain order of containers defined in start.conf when creating terminal with multiple tabs
+- Clarify designer manual to identify path to assessment configuration files.
+- Remove prompt for instructor to provide email
+- Botched error checking when testing for version number
+- Include timestamps of lab starts and redos in the assessment json
+- Add an SSL lab that includes bi-directional authentication and creation of certificates.

 June 14, 2018
 - Add diagnostics to parameterizing, track down why some install seem to fail on that.
 - If a container is already created, make sure it is parameterized, otherwise bail to avoid corrupt or half-baked containers.
 - Fix program version number to use svn HEAD

 June 15, 2018
 - Convert plain text instructions that appeared in xterms into pdf file.
 - Fix bug in version handling of images that have not yet been pulled.